-These financial statements are presented in United States Dollar (USD), the currency of the primary economic environment in which the Company operates.
-All amounts are recorded to the nearest dollar, except when otherwise indicated.
+These financial statements are presented in Philippine peso, the currency of the primary economic environment in which the Company operates.
+All amounts are recorded to the nearest peso, except when otherwise indicated.

 3. ADOPTION OF NEW AND REVISED ACCOUNTING STANDARDS